-Committee reports on consultations Commission proposal, the chairman of the committee to which the matter has been referred shall propose to the committee the procedure to be followed.
-A decision to proceed by a simplified procedure, or by procedure without report, shall be governed by the provisions of Rule 116.
+Committee reports on consultations

-2. Following a decision on the procedure to be followed, and if Rule 116 does not apply, the committee shall appoint a rapporteur on the Commission proposal from among its members or permanent substitutes.
+Where Parliament is asked for its opinion on a Commission proposal, the chairman of the committee to which the matter has been referred shall propose to the committee the procedure to be followed.
+A decision to proceed by a simplified procedure, or by the procedure without report, shall be governed by the provisions of Rule 116.

-- The committee's report shall comprise: - (a) draft amendments, if any, to the proposal; - (b) a draft legislative Resolution, in accordance with Rule 36(5); - (c) an explanatory statement.
+- Following a decision on the procedure to be followed, and if Rule 116 does not apply, the committee shall appoint a rapporteur on the Commission proposal from among its members or permanent substitutes. - 3.
+The committee's report shall comprise: - (a) draft amendments, if any, to the proposal; - (b) a draft legislative Resolution, in accordance with Rule 36(5); - (c) an explanatory statement.

-1. Where a committee draws up a non-legislative Non-legislative report, it shall appoint a rapporteur from among its reports members or permanent substitutes.
+Where a committee draws up a non-legislative report, it shall appoint a rapporteur from among its members or permanent substitutes.
+Non-legislative reports

-2. The rapporteur shall be responsible for preparing the committee's report and for presenting it to Parliament on behalf of the committee.
+- The rapporteur shall be responsible for preparing the committee's report and for presenting it to Parliament on behalf of the committee.

 - 3. The committee's report shall comprise:

 - (a) a motion for a resolution;

 - (b) an explanatory statement;

-- (c) the texts of any motions for resolutions to be included under Rule 63(3).
+- (c) the texts of any motions for resolutions to be included under Rule 63A(3).